Youth Justice Service

 Our triage and case planning meetings

 Every case is subject to structured multi-agency planning.
 This meeting allows professionals to engage in a robust, challenging and solution focused process.
-This ensures the best outcomes for the child and any victims.
+This makes sure the best outcome is achieved for both the child and any victims.